jetho/dotfiles/README.md

 My workstation setup with Debian (Testing) and the XMonad Window Manager.

 #### Installing a minimal Debian System
-Use the Debian Netinstall ISO for installing a minimal Debian System: http://www.debian.org/distrib/netinst
+Get a Debian Netinstall Image: https://www.debian.org/devel/debian-installer/

-Install only the "Standard System Utilities" and "Laptop" if needed!
+Install only the "Standard System Utilities" (and "Laptop" if needed)!

 #### Setup Script (see setup.sh)
 ```bash